It never fails. We hear it all the time.

 - Click the “X’ to the right of their name.

-You should now know how to create a Business Manager account on Facebook that owns your Facebook page and ad account via a single universal company admin login.
+You’ll need to know how to create a Business Manager account on Facebook that owns your Facebook page and ad account via a single universal company admin login.

 You should now know how to create an AdWords Manager account that owns your AdWords ad account via a single universal company admin login.

-You know now know how to create a LinkedIn Company Page that is associated your LinkedIn Campaign Manager, and understand how to grant/remove and alter access to both the page and an ad account
+You know now know how to create a LinkedIn Company Page that is associated with your LinkedIn Campaign Manager, and understand how to grant/remove and alter access to both the page and an ad account

 NOTE: You want to make sure that no matter what, this universal admin login always has ownership/account admin abilities on all of your platforms.
 Although your universal admin login will have ownership access in your AdWords and Facebook accounts, this is not the case for LinkedIn (so make sure you always have two account managers (as previously stated).
 You want to make sure that all accounts always have two admins (just in case).
 If one leaves, make sure you transfer their admin status to their replacement/another employee/coworker.